 Historically, partnership marketing was considered more of a branding effort and not expected to be a revenue driving channel.

-With the advent and worldwide adoption of social media and major shifts in buying behaviors in a digital-first world, businesses have quickly realized that partnering with influential voices (be it individual content creators, trusted content affiliates, product resellers, subject matter experts and/or other complementary brands) that advocate on behalf of their brand can impact sales much more dramatically than many time-intensive and costly marketing campaigns.
+With the advent and worldwide adoption of social media and major shifts in buying behaviors in a digital-first world, businesses have quickly realised that partnering with influential voices (be it individual content creators, trusted content affiliates, product resellers, subject matter experts and/or other complementary brands) that advocate on behalf of their brand can impact sales much more dramatically than many time-intensive and costly marketing campaigns.

 Studies have shown that buyers trust their peers, informed consumers, and the brands they are already associated with much more than the brands they are considering buying from when it comes to influencing purchasing decisions.

 The COVID-19 pandemic forced a shift in B2B companies to adopt more self-service digital buying options, as live events and in-person sales opportunities suddenly became obsolete.
-These companies were compelled to adjust their customer experience, try new marketing channels and over the past two years have shifted more budget to their partnership efforts, as they have recognized the value and measurable impact.
+These companies were compelled to adjust their customer experience, try new marketing channels and over the past two years have shifted more budget to their partnership efforts, as they have recognised the value and measurable impact.

 Simultaneously, buyers are spending more time online and have shifted to more self-guided research and online interactions in their buying journey, paving the way for high-value content creation to thrive and the necessity of these third-party advocates to represent brands online in meaningful ways.